SoullessSoldier/js-vue2-vue-in-action/readme.md

 **5-eshop-v-for-directive**\
 work with cycles with v-for, display many products\
-work with computed, methods, function sort()
+work with computed, methods, function sort()\
+fetch data on app created